New York City Museum Stroller Policies

 Museum of Arts and Design

-Just small umbrella strollers that are collapsible will be allowed on floors of gallery (but a reader was turned away even so).
+Reportedly, small umbrella strollers that are collapsible are allowed on floors of gallery (but a reader says she was still turned away).

 Museum of Modern Art